xwal/awesome-stars/README.md

 * [YYKit](https://github.com/ibireme/YYKit) - A collection of iOS components.
 * [webrtc-ios](https://github.com/gandg/webrtc-ios) - webrtc build on ios
 * [RPSlidingMenu](https://github.com/RobotsAndPencils/RPSlidingMenu) - A collection view menu in the style of UltraVisual.
-* [ChatSecure-iOS](https://github.com/ChatSecure/ChatSecure-iOS) - ChatSecure is a free and open source encrypted chat client for iPhone and Android that supports OTR encryption over XMPP.
+* [ChatSecure-iOS](https://github.com/ChatSecure/ChatSecure-iOS) - ChatSecure is a free and open source encrypted chat client for iOS that supports OTR and OMEMO encryption over XMPP.
 * [KissXML](https://github.com/robbiehanson/KissXML) - A replacement for Cocoa's NSXML cluster of classes.
 Based on libxml.
 Works on iOS.
 * [LLBootstrapButton](https://github.com/lilei644/LLBootstrapButton) - Bootstrap 3.0扁平化风格按钮，自带图标，一句代码直接调用！！！
 * [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding) - A drop-in universal solution for moving text fields out of the way of the keyboard in iOS